hernantz/blog/content/mock-yourself-not-your-code.md

 ### The philosophy of time travel

-When you need to test code that deals with dates, mocks will come to be very handy too.
+When you need to test code that deals with dates, mocks will be very handy too.
 Let's see an example.

 ```python
 from datetime import (datetime, timedelta)